GEOS-ESM/swell/docs/code_tests/suite_tests.md

     ```
 (If unset, the test function will create a temporary directory that is deleted by the operating system when the `sbatch` job concludes.
 You can still run the tests without this, but you won't be able to study the outputs.)
 Other overrides will be passed to the test.
-By default, tier 2 tests will build JEDI at the beginning of the job, unless a path to an existing JEDI build is specified in the user's overrides, using the lines
+By default, tier 2 tests will build JEDI at the beginning of the job, unless a path to an existing JEDI build is specified in the user's `~/.swell/swell-test.yaml`, using the lines
     ```yaml
     jedi_build_method: use_existing
     existing_jedi_build_directory: /path/to/jedi/build/directory